• Home

 The yearly financial goal sheet is set up the same way as the yearly financial goals.

 It’s such a great way to break down your goals and your plans and keep them realistic.
-Here’s a realistic goal sample for you.
+So here’s a realistic goal sample for you.

-If you are in credit card debt of $15,000 and you want to pay your debt and save money, then you keep your debt goals and saving goals realistic.
+If you are in a credit card debt of $15,000 and you want to pay your debt and save money, you keep your debt goals and goals realistic.

-Meaning you are going to write, kill $15000 in credit card debt and save $20,000 when you have never worked on your finances before or your income doesn’t allow it at this time.
+Meaning you will write, kill $15000 in credit card debt and save $20,000 when you have never worked on your finances before or your income doesn’t allow it at this time.

 Your long-term goals are to kill $15,000 in credit card debt and save $20,000.